sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Calendar/README.md

 #### Storage Backend

 The mKCal platform API also includes an sqlite-based storage backend.
-There are plans to migrate way from mKCal eventually, for reasons of maintainability, and as part of that process two things would occur: first, a QtOrganizer backend could use mKCal as its storage provider during a transition phase; second, a native QtOrganizer sqlite backend could be written specifically to take advantage of the performance and maintainability improvements which would result.

 #### Synchronization

-As with other data-related domains, synchronization of calendar data is controlled by Buteo (the synchronization framework used in SailfishOS).
+As with other data-related domains, synchronization of calendar data is controlled by Buteo (the synchronization framework used in Sailfish OS).
 Synchronization with a variety of data sources is supported through a number of data-source-specific synchronization plugins.
 Each plugin is independent, although many of them share significant amounts of code to ease maintenance.

 The various synchronization plugins are listed below: